BA (Hons) DipCouns MBACP

 Adults Be it short-term or more long-term therapy I offer a safe and creative space so that trauma, relationships and experiences from the past and in the present can be explored, understood better and worked through.
 Making links between past and present if appropriate can help you recognise destructive patterns and relationships.
 Understanding the source of your behaviour can give you freedom to make different, more positive choices in the future.

+New parents becoming a new parent is one of life's major transitions and can bring up complex feelings, some rooted in the past.
 Postnatal depression, especially in men, often goes undiagnosed and guilt and shame sometimes gets in the way of seeking help.
 Talking about the feelings can help them feel less intense, understanding them makes them feel less powerful.
+In addition to long-term counselling I offer one-off consultations, drawing on my experience of working with new parents, these might take a more solution based approach.
+After 2 sessions clients have reported feeling more confident and in control.

 1 in 7 mothers experience postnatal depression.
 It is less known that men can suffer from it in almost equal amounts.